All Episodes

 But you know what?

-So I mean he's got a whole army out there.
+So, I mean, he's got a whole army out there.

-You know, you know, they rally the troops too.
+You know, they rallied the troops, too.

-You know something we there's one thing that I've the good book that you preach every Sunday.
+There's one thing that I've the good book that you preach every Sunday.

-I do I do my wife does Tuesday, I do Thursday and Sunday, twice on Sunday, once on Thursday.
+I do Thursday and Sunday, twice on Sunday, once on Thursday.

 So I'm twice a week.